hridaya423/somutils/README.md

 A browser extension that adds useful features and stats to Summer of Making site.

-Compatible with both Chrome, Firefox and Safari!
+Compatible with Chrome, Firefox and Safari!

 ## Features